-In a few specific programmes, Utrecht University also uses the Anglo-American letter grading system (A to D, F = Fail).
+Utrecht University also uses the Anglo-American letter grading system (A to D, F = Fail) in a few specific programmes.

 Grading policy at Utrecht University

-Grades are given on an absolute basis, which means that teachers test the extent to which students have sufficiently achieved the learning objectives, and do not grade on a curve.
-It is not possible to compensate a low grade on one course with a high grade on another course.
-You will need to receive a passing grade for all courses that are part of your degree programme in order to graduate.
+Grades are given on an absolute basis, which means that lecturers test the extent to which students have sufficiently achieved the learning objectives.
+They do not grade on a curve.
+It is not possible to compensate a low grade for one course with a high grade for another course.
+You must obtain a passing grade for all courses that are part of your degree programme to graduate.

-At Utrecht University a weighted average grade is calculated by multiplying all numerical grades on the International Diploma Supplement with the credits obtained for that course, and by dividing this sum by the sum of credits.
-The average is built up gradually, and only the final average will be recorded on the International Diploma Supplement.
+At Utrecht University a weighted average grade is calculated by multiplying all numerical grades on the International Diploma Supplement with the credits obtained for that course, and dividing this sum by the sum of credits.
+The average is built up gradually; only the final average is recorded on the International Diploma Supplement.
 Utrecht University includes grades obtained in the first year of studies in the calculation of the weighted average.

-If you fail a course but score at least a 4, you are given one opportunity to take an additional or substitute test in order to pass the course.
-If you fail this as well, you must do the course again.
+If you fail a course but score at least a 4, you will be given one opportunity to take an additional or substitute test to pass the course.
+If you fail this as well, you must retake the course.
 You can retake a course as often as you need to achieve a passing grade.
 Only the passing grade is recorded on the International Diploma Supplement.

-The Grading Tables below provide information on the grading culture at Utrecht University by showing the statistical distribution of passing grades awarded in all Bachelor’s and Master’s courses of Utrecht University.
-This (unweighted) distribution is based on all passing numerical grades for courses offered by Utrecht University in the three most recent academic years, obtained by students enrolled at Utrecht University.
+The Grading Table below explains the grading culture at Utrecht University by showing the statistical distribution of passing grades awarded in all bachelor’s courses at Utrecht University.
+This (unweighted) distribution is based on all passing numerical grades for courses offered by Utrecht University, obtained by students enrolled at Utrecht University in the three most recent academic years.
 The grades are rounded off to whole and half numbers.
 The Grading Table is updated annually.